 Orchid roots also photosynthesize through chlorophyll.
 When they are wrapped around a tree, they’ll be blessed with constant sunlight, filtered by the trees leaves.

 This is the number one reason orchid enthusiasts use transparent, plastic potting pots.
 They are ugly, yes, horrendously so.
 But their functionality exceeds their beauty and that is why I use them, too.
-If you’d like more information on adequate pots
+If you’d like more information on adequate pots, read this article.

 As mentioned before, the orchid roots wrap around the sides of the pot naturally sticking to the plastic sides.
 Light can pass through the clear vase and some kinds of potting medium, giving them another way to provide substance and promote health.